 Four Diamonds is on a mission to change this reality.

-Each year, Four Diamonds provides direct support to approximately 600 children with cancer – 100 who are newly diagnosed and 500 who are continuing their fight.
-Since its creation in 1972, Four Diamonds has helped more than 3,600 children and families and supported a diverse platform of childhood cancer research at Penn State Children's Hospital, seeking improved treatments and cures to benefit those around the world.
+Since its creation in 1972, Four Diamonds has helped more than 4,000 children and families and supported a diverse platform of childhood cancer research at Penn State Children's Hospital, seeking improved treatments and cures to benefit kids around the world.

-Once again, Penn State Children's Hospital was recognized as one of the top 50 hospitals in the nation for childhood cancer care.
-The Children's Hospital was also recognized for seven other specialties in U.S. News & World Report's 2015-16 rankings.
+Penn State Children's Hospital was again recognized as one of the top 50 hospitals in the nation for childhood cancer care.
+The Children's Hospital was also recognized for two other specialties in U.S. News & World Report's 2019-20 rankings.

 Meet our Four Diamonds families and join the fight to conquer childhood cancer.

 Christopher Millard was 11 years old when he was first diagnosed with cancer.
 Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of courage, wisdom, honesty and strength, in order to be released from the grips of an evil sorceress.
 These diamonds symbolized the attributes that Christopher's family believed were necessary to overcome cancer.
 Read Christopher's story.